 A niche differentiation strategy is a marketing approach focused on serving a specific market segment with unique needs and preferences.
 By targeting a smaller, more specific group of customers, companies can tailor their products and services to meet those customers' specific needs and therefore have a better chance of standing out in a crowded marketplace.

-For example, a company that sells furniture may specialize in modern furniture for small spaces.
+For example, a company that sells furniture may specialize in modern furniture for micro-spaces, truly focusing on multi-use designs.
 By narrowing their focus to this particular segment of the market, they can better understand the needs and preferences of their target customers and create products that meet those specific needs.
 They may also be able to offer unique features or high-end services that their competitors don't, such as custom sizing or innovative designs.

 Startup companies often rely on targeting a narrow focus with particular pain points and desires because of the following reasons: